FatimaaAlzahraa/Iris-Species-Classification/README.md

 ◆ Class: The species of the iris (e.g., setosa, versicolor, virginica).

 ## STEPS:

-● Numpy: Used for Mathematical Operations.
-● first i read data set
+●first i read data set
 ● show the columns information (columns names and data types ) ● see if there's null values in rows
 ● see the describtion and correlation between the features